 For more on magnesium please see my article Why You Should Be Supplementing With Magnesium.

-This is my personal downfall when it comes to low deep sleep levels.
-Stress is the biggy, but I'm usually good at controlling that.
-Eating big meals late at night is a more common problem.
+This is my personal downfall when it comes to low deep-sleep levels.
+Stress is typically the biggy, but I'm usually good at controlling that.
+Eating big meals late at night is a more common problem for me.

-A quick story - I once experimented with once a day eating.
-Each meal was consumed at dinner time.
-Of course my body was crying out for food come meal time and I would gorge on a few thousand calories in a space of an hour (seriously, I tracked my food in myfitnesspal and some days I would consume over 3000 calories in one hour!)
+Here's a quick story for you.
+I once experimented with once-a-day eating.
+Each meal was consumed at dinnertime.
+Of course, my body was crying out for food come mealtime and I would gorge on a few thousand calories in the space of an hour.
+Seriously, I tracked my food in MyFitnessPal showing some days I would consume over 3000 calories in one hour!

-We already looked at high acid reflux can impact deep sleep, but big meals aren't the only trigger.
+We already looked at how acid reflux can impact deep sleep, but big meals aren't the only trigger.
 Spicy and acidic foods can also ruin deep sleep due to heartburn.
-Lying down makes these issues worsen, so having a big spicy or acid meal close to bed is not ideal for deep sleep.
+Lying down makes these issues worse, so having a spicy or acidic meal close to bedtime is not ideal for deep sleep.

-Another problem with eating close to bed is the possible blood sugar crash.
-If you do eat an unbalanced meal (i.e. high in carbs, or protein) you can set yourself up for a case of rebound hypoglycemia.
+Another problem with eating close to bedtime is the possible blood sugar crash.
+If you do eat an unbalanced meal (e.g., too high in carbs or protein), you can set yourself up for a case of rebound hypoglycemia.